 The accounting policies of Contra Costa Community College District (the "District") conform to accounting principles generally accepted in the United States of America as applicable to governments and to general practices within California community colleges.
 The District accounts for its financial transactions in accordance with policies and procedures of the State Chancellor Office's California Community Colleges Budget and Accounting Manual.
-The activities of the 2006 Measure A Bonds are recorded along with other activities in the District's 2006 Measure A Building Fund.
+The activities of the Measure E Bonds are recorded along with other activities in the District's 2014 Measure E Building Fund.
 The accounting policies of the District conform to accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB).
 The following is a summary of the more significant accounting policies:

-Financial Reporting Entity: The financial statements include only the 2006 Measure A Building Fund of the District.
-This Fund was established to account for the expenditures of general obligation bonds issued under the General Obligation Bonds Election of 2006.
-The authorized issuance amount of the bonds is \$286,500,000.
+Financial Reporting Entity: The financial statements include only the 2014 Measure E Building Fund (the "Bond Fund") of the District.
+This Fund was established to account for the expenditures of general obligation bonds issued under the General Obligation Bonds Election of 2014.
+The authorized issuance amount of the bonds is \$450,000,000.
 These financial statements are not intended to present fairly the financial position and results of operations of the District in compliance with accounting principles generally accepted in the United States of America.